sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Let assignment for LaTeX macros
+Short desc    : Let assignment for LaTeX macros
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : TeX's \let assignment does not work for LaTeX macros with
+Descript     : TeX's \let assignment does not work for LaTeX macros with
              : optional arguments or for macros that are defined as robust
              : macros by \DeclareRobustCommand.
 This package defines
              : \LetLtxMacro that also takes care of the involved internal